alex-r-bigelow/sanitized-wrangling-codes/codes.md

     - https://alex-r-bigelow.github.io/wrangling-survey/Responses.html?viewIndex=16&filters=wpHCgsKkdHlwZcKqVGV4dEZpbHRlcsKkc8SFY8KDwqxyZcSTb25zZVTEhGXCq2V0c1LEmXDEm8SdwqNrZXnCqW1lZGlhTWlzY8KldmFsdWXDmcKqSSBoYXZlIMSyxJNsYXnEsSB0aMS2xYdhdGEgYnkgbWFwcGluZyBzb8SwIG9mIGl0xY5vxY5oxYbFj8SYxYZSR0IgY29sb3LFtsWDbm5lbHMgYW5kxZlha8WexaDFlcWuxZPFmnAsxZZ1xarFgWTEmyfFqsW3xJxpZMSQxa3FhmTFk8WVxanEnWzFp3TFrCJiZSLFmcSxxLPFpcW7IsWDxYXGrcSwxLJhLg
   - The data set itself does not include any media, but interpretations of it are visual in nature.
 Brain regions are spatial, regardless whether this is captured explicitly in the data set.
 The data could be illustrated by addition of multidimensional images or 3D meshes when interlinked with Concepts in the graph, though it'd be interesting to consider whether visuospatial imagination counts as a medium as well.
     - https://alex-r-bigelow.github.io/wrangling-survey/Responses.html?viewIndex=9&filters=wpHCgsKkdHlwZcKqVGV4dEZpbHRlcsKkc8SFY8KDwqxyZcSTb25zZVTEhGXCq2Rhc1LEmXDEm8SdwqNrZXnCsE1lZGlhVmlld1Byb8SPc3TCpXZhbHVlw5oBwp1UaGUgxKN0YSDEnXQgaXTEnWxmxYtvxJkgbsS7xZJuY8WCZMWKYW55IG3EscSzLCBidcWRaW7Ej3JwxJjFjXRpxKkgb8WXxZMgYcSYIHZpc3XFgcWexZthdHXEmC4gQnJhxbAgxJhnxbjEnMW-xoDEk8aJxLNsxavGlMW_ZGzEmXMgd8WJdMWJciDGqMaDxZLGpGNhcMaKxJhkIMSJcGxpY8WTbMWmxpLGqMWKxYzFjsWQxo3FiMeBxonFjmNvdWzGtWLFisSNxYLEvcaQxI_HjsWmYWTEssW3xJvFusWXbceMxbfEssWoxJzGlsaGaW1hZ8Wab8aqM0TFp8SZxYnGpMamZW7FnsWyxrluxKzGtXfFk2ggQ8SbY2XGssakxr_FiSBnxpBwaMWrxqjHi2fHv8WTJ8eOx5DFscSQxJnFt25nxqtvIMeKx6TFosaqx7THgMaqxoLGhG_GmsW3x6bHqMaVbsabx5zHinXFscakxKTFvsewxLJ1bcW-x7NlbGwu
+  - "The data is a 3D volume from TIFF images, so media (images) and spatial kind of apply but not quite" (from Initial Data Abstraction)

 ## EXPERT_HELP_NEEDED_TO_CHANGE_ABSTRACTIONS.
 Sometimes more information is needed before transitioning: participants noted they would need to ask an expert (domain expert or vis expert) for help ("help" being more data/details or visualization help).
   - "Could be displayed as a tree, i would hire someone"